The Last Days of Pompeii (1935 film): Reception

 The Last Days of Pompeii appeared to be a moderate box-office success upon its release in 1935, but RKO ultimately lost $237,000 after the film's first theatrical run.
 However, the picture finally made a profit for the studio following its 1949 re-release, when it shared a double bill with the re-release of another 1935 production, Cooper and Schoedsack's adventure fantasy film She.
+A book on representations of Pompeii in media speculated that Last Days was unsuccessful because of "its exaggerated exhibition of Christian morality and the completely implausible span of time covered in Judea."
+Writing in 2012, Richard B. Jewell remarked that the film probably failed because of the "relatively meager level of its spectacle", stating that O'Brien's special effects were not as impressive as usual.